 Get yourself equipped with a decent trail tool

-Light enough to put in your pack and carry all day, useful enough to fix a multitude of sins if your bike breaks – we test 16 multi-tools.
+We test 16 mountain bike multi-tools.
+Light enough to put in your pack and carry all day, useful enough to fix a multitude of sins if your bike breaks.

 One of the cornerstones of mountain biking is self-sufficiency; specifically the ability to get out of a fix and carry out emergency repairs on the trail.